 Nearby there’s also great spots like Gadsby’s Tavern, a popular tavern from the 18th century that counted George Washington and Thomas Jefferson among its clientele, and plenty of restored historic homes like the Carlyle House and the Lee-Fendall House.
 Some of these spots are now museums and you can visit them yourself to get a peek inside and see just how Alexandria’s most prominent families lived.

-A must see is an ice well on the corner of Royal and Cameron Streets, near Gadsby’s Tavern.
+A must-see is an ice well on the corner of Royal and Cameron Streets, near Gadsby’s Tavern.
 The 18th-century icehouse sits below ground and provided the luxury and convenience of ice for well-heeled visitors.
 Today, the ice well has been renovated and protected.
 You can look through the glass into the underground to see the brick-lined room.

 It’s also worth exploring the town’s residential homes.
 That is to say, the places where people live today.
 It’s living history, so to speak.
-It’s fun to walk by and see how the current homeowners are breathing life to these important properties.
+It’s fun to walk by and see how the current homeowners are breathing life into these important properties.
 Look for lovely details like iron stoops, personalized door knockers, and beautiful planters overflowing with flowers.

 Stroll Cameron Street